Mathenda/Events-System-Docs/docs/Guides/How-to-use-NX.md

 6. make sure `standalone` is selected.
 7. Click `Generate` to generate your new component.
 #### using a generated Page
-1. Navigate to the folder of the page you wish to add the component to.
+1. Navigate to
-2. Navigate to
 ```typescript
 `app.routes.ts`
 ```
-3. import the component
+2. import the component
 ```typescript
 import { <NewComponent> } from 'src/<ComponentName>/<ComponentName>.component';.
 ```
-4. within appRoutes, add a path to the component eg.
+3. within appRoutes, add a path to the component eg.
 ```typescript
 `{ path: 'component', component: <NewComponent> },`.
 ```
-5. to route to the page, use routerLink
+4. to route to the page, use routerLink
 ```html
 `<button class="btn btn-primary" routerLink="/component"></button>`
 ```